jordandraper/CS-Resources/Coding Problem Study Guide.md

 - emphasis on 'wise'.
 These are performed bit by bit, so componentwise.
 - https://realpython.com/python-bitwise-operators/

 Operators are special symbols that designate that some sort of computation should be performed.
-There are several kinds including  arithmetic, logical, and comparison operators
+There are several kinds including  arithmetic, logical, and comparison operators.

 ### Operator Defintions
+#### How many?
 - Unary: 1 operand
 - Binary: 2 operands
 - Ternary: 3 operands

+#### Where?
 - Prefix notation: operator goes before operand(s)
 - Infix notation: operator goes between operand(s)
 - Postfix notation: operator goes after operand(s)